-Mumbai: Soon after his son-in-law Gurunath Meiyappan was arrested by Mumbai police for his alleged collusion with bookies and remanded him in police custody till May 29, adversaries of BCCI chief N Srinivasan have started plotting his downfall.
+Mumbai, May 26 -- Soon after his son-in-law Gurunath Meiyappan was arrested by Mumbai police for his alleged collusion with bookies and remanded him in police custody till May 29, adversaries of BCCI chief N Srinivasan have started plotting his downfall.

 Despite Srinivasan's defiance and refusal to step down, his rivals have been mulling over various options to oust the Tamil Nadu businessman from the helm of the world's richest sports body.